FloBroderick/pmm-home-test/README.md

   * `month_rental`: Average monthly rent in the region
   * `sqm_rental`: Average monthly rent per square meter in the region

-For each of them, copy the URL and use Builder's new dataset dialog to get the import done:
+For each of them, copy the URL and use Builder's new data set dialog to get the import done:

 ![Import datasets](img/import.png?raw=true)